 Students who successfully complete the second-semester course (BUSI 692H) will submit to an oral examination on the thesis.
 Upon successful completion of the program, the student receives the bachelor of science degree with honors or highest honors, as determined by the student’s committee.

 As the job market remains highly competitive, the undergraduate business program strongly encourages business students to undertake internships or other experiential learning opportunities when possible.
 These hands-on experiences can be a valuable part of a student’s career development.
-Also, demonstrated leadership experience along with community service and a global perspective are some additional desirable factors that many employers seek in candidates.
+Also, demonstrated leadership experience along with community service and a global learning experience are some additional desirable factors that many employers seek in candidates.

 The Kenan–Flagler Leadership Initiative strives to develop Kenan–Flagler students to become exceptional leaders who positively impact the organizations they lead and the communities they serve.
 This is accomplished through a systematic approach—integrating principles, practice, feedback, and reflection—that is grounded in leading-edge academic research and business practice.
 Examples of undergraduate business leadership development programming include lessons-of-experience sessions, managerial simulations, self-assessment workshops, executive coaching, student consulting projects, and student leader development.

-Kenan–Flagler’s Student Teams Achieving Results (STAR) programs field teams of top M.B.A.s and undergraduate business students to build comprehensive and actionable strategies for eligible corporations and not-for-profits.
+Kenan–Flagler’s Student Teams Achieving Results (STAR) program fields teams of top M.B.A.s and undergraduate business students to build comprehensive and actionable strategies for eligible corporations and not-for-profits.
 STAR teams begin the project by developing a scope of work with the client and signing a confidentiality agreement.
 Over the life of the project, teams typically analyze the market, assess the competitive situation, develop a strategy, and define an action plan that covers financials, risk assessment, and implementation.
 STAR teams are guided throughout the course by a course professor, a team-specific faculty advisor, and client executives.
-Opportunities in STAR–Domestic Business Projects exist.
+Opportunities in STAR–Domestic and Global Business Projects exist.